Office of Research

 Old Dominion University is classified by the Carnegie Foundation as having High research activity.
 Old Dominion’s Office of Research works on behalf of faculty, staff and students to enhance and grow the University’s research enterprise through strategic planning, infrastructure support, proposal development services for faculty and administrators, assuring research compliance, encouraging technology transfer, promoting applied research, and by facilitating opportunities for collaboration with local, state and federal agencies, foundations, and industry sponsors of research.
 The office is led by the Vice President for Research and includes staff members who leverage a breadth of experience from both academic and private sector backgrounds.
 Sponsored research administration services, encompassing the range of pre- and post-award grant and contract administration, are provided by the Old Dominion University Research Foundation, a 501(c) 3 organization.

 While most of Old Dominion’s research activities and centers are housed within specific colleges, the ones that are the most diverse in terms of their research focus and/or scope are organized in the Office of Research.
-The Virginia Modeling, Analysis, and Simulation Center (VMASC), the Frank Reidy Research Center for Bioelectrics, the Animal Facility and the Orchid Conservatory are four such entities.
+The Virginia Modeling, Analysis, and Simulation Center (VMASC), the Frank Reidy Research Center for Bioelectrics, the Center for Educational Partnerships (TCEP) and the Commonwealth Center for Recurrent Flooding Resiliency (CCRFR) are four such entities.

 The Frank Reidy Research Center for Bioelectrics (FRRCB) is recognized as a leader in understanding the interaction of electromagnetic fields and ionized gases with biological cells and applying this knowledge to the development of medical diagnostics, therapeutics, and environmental decontamination.
 The center is part of an International Consortium for Bioelectrics that includes universities and research institutes from Japan, Germany, France and the United States.
 The objectives of the center are to perform leading edge interdisciplinary and multi-institutional research, recruit top faculty and exceptional graduate students, support regional, national and international programs, and increase external funding and institutional visibility.
 Research conducted at the FRRCB has attracted substantial federal agency support including multiple grants from the National Institutes of Health, Department of Defense and the National Science Foundation.
 The FRRCB has expertise in pulsed power technology for biological and medical applications in the sub-nanosecond to the millisecond range and includes the design and modeling of pulse delivery systems.
 A wide range of research is conducted at the center including new cancer therapies, wound healing, decontamination, imaging and cardiovascular applications.
 Old Dominion University is licensing proprietary FRRCB technology in medicine and biology.